-10.Neighbourhood Planning
+10. Neighbourhood Planning

 - 10.1 Local people can now have a direct and active say in helping to shape development in the area in which they live through 'neighbourhood planning'.
 The main tool for doing so is the Neighbourhood Development Plan (NDP).
-Once adopted, or "made", these become part of the statutory development plan and are used to make planning decisions within the area the NDP covers. - 10.2 In order to produce an NDP, an area must first be formally designated as a 'Neighbourhood Area' by the Council.
-A relevant body a Town Council, a Parish Council or a Neighbourhood Forum must submit a request and a proposed boundary map to the Council for consideration this is known as a Neighbourhood Area Application. - 10.3 For areas not covered by a parish, once an application is received by the Council, it will then be published for public consultation before a final decision on the areas status is made. - 10.4 Bradford Council has approved twelve Neighbourhood Areas.
+Once adopted, or "made", these become part of the statutory development plan for Bradford District and are used, alongside other adopted local and national planning policies to make planning decisions within the area the NDP covers. - 10.2 In order to produce an NDP, an area must first be formally designated as a 'Neighbourhood Area' by the Council.
+A relevant body; a Town Council, a Parish Council or a Neighbourhood Forum must submit a request and a proposed boundary map to the Council for consideration this is known as a Neighbourhood Area Application. - 10.3 Once an application is received by the Council, it will then be published for a six week public consultation before a final decision on the area's status is made. - 10.4 Bradford Council has approved twelve Neighbourhood Areas.
 A number of NDPs are being prepared by town/parish councils with each at different stages (see Table 10-1, below).
 One NDP, the Burley in Wharfedale Neighbourhood Plan has been adopted (or made) and is in use.
-The approved Areas and Plan are shown in Figure 10-1. - 10.5 More details about neighbourhood planning can be found on the Bradford Council website as well as form the relevant town/parish council.
+The approved Areas and Plan are shown in Figure 10-1. - 10.5 More details about neighbourhood planning can be found on the Bradford Council website as well as from the relevant town/parish council.
+It should be noted that some progress has been made in respect of several plans outside of the current monitoring period.
+Detailed can be found in the neighbourhood planning section of the Bradford Council website and on the websites of the relevant town/parish council.
+Progress will be reported in a future AMR.